omx/omx-company-upload-guidelines/README.md

 # Abuse

-Although validation errors are allowed, errors which result from what appear to be deliberate attempts to inject false data or malware into OMX, or to break or compromise OMX in any way, will cause the offending user and company to be banned, and may also result in legal redress.
+Although validation errors are allowed, errors which result from what appear to be deliberate attempts to inject false data or malware into ESG Assessment Platform, or to break or compromise ESG Assessment Platform in any way, will cause the offending user and company to be banned, and may also result in legal redress.

 # Please Contact Us

-Although every effort has been made to ensure that this documentation accurately reflects the process for company upload in OMX, please advise us if you discover any discrepancies.
+Although every effort has been made to ensure that this documentation accurately reflects the process for company upload in ESG Assessment Platform, please advise us if you discover any discrepancies.